popphp/popphp/README.md

 $app->run();
 ```

-But, for most larger applications, it would be best to use a full controller object to manage the
+But, for most large-scale applications, it would be best to use a full controller object to manage the
 overall behavior or what is to happen for specific routes.
 The base controller object is an abstract
 controller class `Pop\Controller\AbstractController`, which implements `Pop\Controller\ControllerInterface`.
 The base functionality is fairly simple and allows you to build and structure your controller as needed.